Reisen/vimless/README.md

 adopt several seemingly small improvements that combined will greatly increase your editing efficiency.

+This document includes a lot of hints that many vim veterans will know, but are included so vim newbie's can pick up some tips along the way.

 Don't want to read?
 Install and press `<space>h` to get started.